Psychologists at QPS offer psychotherapy (i.e., treatment) and assessment for:

 • Health history (for example, review of any past or present medical conditions, the use of medication, alcohol or drugs)

-Your clinician will review his/her overall clinical impressions with you and together you will establish therapeutic goals and outline a treatment plan.
+Your clinician will review his/her overall clinical impressions with you and together (if continuing with intervention services) you will establish goals and outline a treatment plan.

-The duration of treatment will vary depending on factors such as the nature of presenting concerns and goals of intervention.
-Most often, clients and psychologists meet weekly, but sessions may become more spread out toward the latter stages of treatment.
-After finishing treatment, it is not uncommon for clients to return for occasional “booster” sessions.
+The duration of services will vary depending on factors such as the nature of presenting concerns and goals of intervention.
+Most often, clients and clinicians meet weekly for 50 minutes, but sessions may become more spread out toward the latter stages of treatment and may be shorter or longer in duration, depending on your needs.
+After finishing intervention services, it is not uncommon for clients to return for occasional “booster” sessions.